abztrakt/mdot-codestar/README.md

 * README.md - this file
 * ebdjango/ - this directory contains your Django project files
-* ebdjango/env.example - sample environ env file for local settings variables
+* ebdjango/settings/env.example - sample environ .env file for local settings
 * helloworld/ - this directory contains your Django application files
 * manage.py - this Python script is used to start your Django web application
 * static/ - this directory contains static web assets used by your application